mrjoemen/microBiltProject/README.md

     b.
 Downloading it directly from the link above and placing it at the desired location.

-2. Open the command prompt (or terminal for Mac) and change directories into the folder SearchTool.js is located using cd.
+2. Open the command prompt (or terminal for Mac) and change directories into the folder `SearchTool.js` is located using `cd`.
 Here is a link for [Windows](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd) and [Mac](https://github.com/0nn0/terminal-mac-cheatsheet#english-version).

 3. Once you are in the folder itself, input `node SearchTool.js` into the terminal.